Barling Police say goodbye to loyal friend, fellow officer, K-9 Alamo

-BARLING, Ark. — The Barling Police Department lost K-9 Officer Alamo on Sunday (Aug.
+BARLING, Ark. — The Barling Police Department (PD) lost K-9 Officer Alamo on Sunday (Aug.
 30).

 BPD shared the heartbreaking news on Facebook Sunday, stating, “BPD is saddened to announce the death of K-9 Alamo.
 His handler, Officer Mayhugh, found Alamo deceased in his kennel earlier today.
 While it is early in the investigation, there are no initial signs of neglect or foul play.
 We ask that you keep Officer Mayhugh and the department in your prayers.
 Arrangements will be announced in the days to come.”